ThierryBachmann/ProtoMusicRun/README.md

 - **Spatial audio** features is helping searching the goal.

 **It's a Demo**
-- Minimal visuals, simple terrain, and a few example levels to get you started.
+- Minimal visuals, simple terrain generator quite repetitive ;-) and a few example levels to get you started.
+- Always in progress, for example score calculation need to be reviewed.
 - WebGL compliant — but for the best sound, build for desktop or smartphone - and use a good stereo audio setup.
+- Works partially on mobile with a browser ... but FPS very deceptive although a mow level of visuals.
+- Any advice to help improve mobile browser performance is very welcome!

 ---